Sessions and Channels

 Arguments

-ptr: A pointer to thelib.ssh_sessionto wrap.log_verbosity=nothing: Set the log verbosity for the session.
-This argument will be ignored ifownisfalseto avoid accidentally changing the logging level in callbacks when non-owning Sessions are created.
-You can still set the logging level explicitly withsession.log_verbosityif necessary.own=true: Whether to take ownership ofptr, i.e. whether to register a finalizer to free the memory.
+ptr: A pointer to thelib.ssh_sessionto wrap.log_verbosity=nothing: argument will be ignored ifownisfalseto avoid accidentally changing the logging level in callbacks when non-owning Sessions are created.own=true: Whether to take ownership ofptr.pin_tid=nothing: See the host/port constructor docstring.

 Do-constructor for Session.
 All arguments are forwarded to the other constructors.